albin-joseph/nodejs-micro-service/blog/README.md

     - It's an node js express application
     - There are two apis: list all comments and create comments
     - Comments create under particular *post id*, this dependency we needs to send along with each apis
+- *Client (ReactJS APP)*
+    - It's  ReactJS app.
+This is not the part of micro service
+    - This client is created to demonstrate how to consume the microservice from client apps